PJV#29

 MBI 2007 participants floating in the Dead Sea.

-Last summer, I traveled with MBI through the Northern Kinneret area, visited major cities such as Jerusalem, Haifa, Tel Aviv-Yaffo, and Eilat, and then journeyed into the Negev, in Southern Israel.
+Last summer, I traveled with MBI through the Northern Kinneret area, visited major cities such as Jerusalem, Haifa, Tel Aviv-Yaffo, and Eilat.
+Then we journeyed into the Negev, in Southern Israel.
 MBI 2007 began in the north with hiking and outdoor activities, which allowed participants to examine Israel’s unusual topography.
 In the lower Galilee area, the group hiked along Mount Arbel.
 The view from the peak of the mountain revealed two villages dotted with broccoli-shaped trees, one on each side of a road.
 One of the four tour guides -- the one who traveled with my bus -- perched atop a rock to explain how to distinguish which of the two villages belonged to Arabs and which to Jews.
-Every so often, our tour guide, Assaf, had us shift to the shady side of the trail so that he could discuss the history of the area around us.
+Every so often, our tour guide had us shift to the shady side of the trail so that he could discuss the history of the area around us.
 The coordinators of the program understood that teenagers would have difficulty paying attention to lectures in the heat of summer, thus pressuring the organizers to employ tour guides who could laugh with us while successfully communicating the essence of the historical information.

 Toward the second week of MBI, groups of participants spent five days on machatz , which required living either with individual families or in a moadon (recreation room) on a Kibbutz.
 Participants stayed on kibbutzim Afik, Afikim, Merom Golan, Gvat, Kfar Horesh, Ein Dor, Sha’ar Hagolan, and Maoz Chaim.
-MBI participants and teenagers from the kibbutzim took overnight hiking trips, kayaked, or visited a museum.
+MBI participants and teenagers from the kibbutzim took overnight hiking trips, kayaked, or visited museums.
 The integration of kibbutzniks and MBI participants is an integral part of MBI’s kibbutz experience; by exchanging dialogue about day-to-day life, the MBI teens develop a clearer image of how socialistic principals and a capitalistic market can merge.

-At the Kibbutz, I was able to compare and contrast the aspirations of kibbutz kids to my own.
+On the kibbutz, I was able to compare and contrast the aspirations of kibbutz kids to my own.
 Through discussions with others and on my own, I examined my values and those of the Israeli teenagers.
 The long nights provided ample time to determine why each set of values exists, and how our values operate in our individual societies.
-I was able to discover why I posses different goals from those of the kibbutz teenagers; our aspirations diverge as a result of differences in societal standards and cultural values.
+I was able to uncover why I posses different goals from those of the kibbutz teenagers; our aspirations diverge as a result of differences in societal standards and cultural values.
 My aspirations reflect what I am passionate about, which in turn mirrors my values.
 The same holds true for the Israeli teenagers.
 However, our different lifestyles and societies have led us to value different things and thus find different passions in life.

 MBI 2007 participants by the Western Wall in Jerusalem, Israel.